 24. Swallows

-Swallows are small songbirds found around the world on all continents, even Antarctica.
-They have a distinctive appearance and are highly adapted to aerial feeding with their long wings and forked tail.
+Swallows are small songbirds found worldwide on all continents, even Antarctica.
+They have a distinctive appearance and are highly adapted to aerial feeding with their long wings and forked tails.

-There is an estimated 90 species of swallows in 19 different genera, making them one of the most widespread bird families on earth.
+There are an estimated 90 species of swallows in 19 different genera, making them one of the most widespread bird families on earth.

 The barn swallow is perhaps the most well-known species among these birds due to its presence near human settlements across Europe; they’re so ubiquitous that “swallow” has become synonymous with this particular type of bird there.